 ME-344 is a novel, tumor selective, isoflavone-derived mitochondrial inhibitor drug candidate.
 It directly targets the OXPHOS complex 1, a pathway involved in the production of adenosine triphosphate, or ATP, in the mitochondria.
-Tumor cells often display a high metabolic rate to support cell division and growth.
+Tumor cells often exhibit a high metabolic rate to support cell division and growth.
 This heightened metabolism requires a continual supply of energy in the form of ATP.
-By disrupting the production of ATP, ME-344 has been shown to induce cancer cell death through the induction of DNA fragmentation and through a process known as destructive autophagy, wherein a cell consumes itself.
+By disrupting the production of ATP, ME-344 has been shown to induce cancer cell death through the induction of DNA fragmentation and through a process known as destructive autophagy, whereby a cell consumes itself.

 In addition to monotherapy activity, ME-344 has demonstrated potential in combination with antiangiogenic therapeutics.
 In pre-clinical studies, it was shown that one outcome of anti-angiogenics was to reduce the rate of glycolysis in tumors as a mechanism to slow tumor growth.
 However, tumor metabolism was able to shift to mitochondrial metabolism for energy production to support continued tumor proliferation.
 In such cases of tumor plasticity, simultaneously targeting the mitochondria as the alternative metabolic source for ATP with ME-344 may open an important therapeutic opportunity.

 ME-344 has been evaluated clinically in early stage clinical studies in patients with solid tumors.
 Most recently, clinical data was presented at ASCO 2019 from an investigator-initiated study evaluating ME-344 in combination with bevacizumab (marketed as Avastin®) in patients with early HER2-negative breast cancer demonstrating proof of biologic anti-tumor activity.